-Every year during the month of April, Assessment Schedules, also called Notices of Assessment, are mailed to each property owner.
+Every year during the month of April, Assessment Schedules, also called Notices of Assessment, are mailed to each property owner on record as of January 1 of that year.
 These notices list the legal description, estimated fair market value and assessed value for the land, as well as the improvements, which means the buildings.
 Last year's tax amount for the parcel is also listed, as well as an estimated tax for the current year using the previous year's mill levy.
 The previous year's information is not listed on properties that have had changes in legal description or that did not exist in the previous year.

 The Notice of Assessment is not

 a bill.
 It is for your information only.
 The actual tax bill is sent in September by the Treasurer after the County Commissioners